shoepping/jenkins-custom/README.md

 * Find plugin id and it's dependencies:
     * Navigate to [Jenkis plugins](https://plugins.jenkins.io/) and search for desired plugin.
     * Go to plugin page and get plugin id (hint: search for string `ID:`)
-    * If the plugin has any dependencies get each dependency id and version.
 * Add plugin and plugin dependencies in [plugins.txt](./plugins.txt), in alphabetically order please, with format:
     * `plugin_id:version`